Avoiding Obfuscation with Prover-Estimator Debate: Technical Overview

-\paragraph{Ensuring large reward gap.} This outlined argument ensures $A$ receives some minimal reward when telling the truth, and that $B$ can spend more compute to ensure that $A$ receives an amount $\Delta$ less reward if $A$ frequently lies.
+This outlined argument ensures $A$ receives some minimal reward when telling the truth, and that $B$ can spend more compute to ensure that $A$ receives an amount $\Delta$ less reward if $A$ frequently lies.
 However, $\Delta > 0$ is insufficient for efficient debate training.
-To see why, observe that if we run naive recursive debate with $q$ subclaims per round and $d$ rounds, we achieve $\Delta = 1/n^c$ if $B$ uniformly randomly selects subclaims for recursion.
-This does not enable efficient training, as in expectation one needs to run $n^c$ debates before seeing a single one where $B$ catches a flaw.
-In contrast, \pref{thm:cut-and-choose} obtains $\Delta = \Omega(1/n)$.
-This is a polynomially-large improvement in efficiency, because one need only see $O(n)$ debates before getting a non-trivial training signal.
+To see why, observe that if we run naive recursive debate with $q$ subclaims per round and $d$ rounds, we achieve $\Delta = 1/q^d$ if $B$ uniformly randomly selects subclaims for recursion.
+This does not enable efficient training, as in expectation one needs to run $q^d$ debates before seeing a single one where $B$ catches a flaw.
+In contrast, \pref{thm:cut-and-choose} obtains $\Delta = \Omega(1/\rho^d)$ and one need only see $O(\rho^d)$ debates before getting a non-trivial training signal, where $\rho$ can be significantly smaller than $q$ for stable decompositions.

-This non-trivial reward requirement is obtained by balancing the parameter settings for $q$, $d$, $\epsilon$, and $r$ in our proof.
-Intuitively, worst-case naive recursive debate must search a depth $d$ tree with a total of $n^c$ leaves to find a single flaw.
-In this case $q^d = n^c$.
-In contrast, prover-estimator debate uses $(\epsilon,\rho)$-stability along with indistinguishability to search a space of size $(1/\epsilon)^d$, even though the full debate tree has size $q^d$.
-The reason for this smaller search space is that errors in probability smaller than $\epsilon$ have limited impact on the outcome.
-Hence, if we set $q = 1/\epsilon^c$ and $d = \log n / \log(1/\eps)$, then we will still have $q^d = n^c$, so that the leaves of the debate tree cover the full $n^c$-length proof.
-However, the overall implicit search required by the protocol will only be $(1/\eps)^d = n$.
-This trade-off allows for a reward gap of $\Delta = \Omega(1/n)$, and thus a polynomial speed-up.